chapmanmong/Project2/README.md

 [Twitter](https://developer.twitter.com/en/docs/twitter-api)
 [NewsAPI](https://newsapi.org/docs)

-The Alpaca trading platform has been used to retrieve the ticker price data for 7 days.
+The Alpaca trading platform has been used to retrieve the ticker price data.
 [Alpaca](https://alpaca.markets/docs/api-documentation/)

 Keys will be required for all of the above.